 Integrity Problems of Concrete Piles

 A knowledge about possible sources of deficiencies increase pile testing resolution.
 Like other non-destructive testing methods, the resolution of pile testing results significantly increase when site observations (e.g. soil profile, design length of pile, concrete quality) are available.
 The following briefly presents some major issues that should be considered during pile testing and signal analysis.

-Acoustic probe waves are fully reflected off major cracks and voids boundaries.
+Major cracks can affect the quality and reliability of piles.
+Cracks might be a results of poor construction (precast piles), or can be a results of damages during transportation, and installation.
+Pile integrity can provide valuable information about the presence of such cracks in the pile.
+Acoustic waves are fully reflected off major cracks boundaries.
 This is because of high acoustic impedance between concrete and empty space.
 Therefore, acoustic waves provide no information regarding lower levels.

 During pouring drilled borehole, the hole walls slide into hole and causes gaps over length of pile.
 It is obvious there is acoustic impedance between soil and hardened concrete, but the difference is not as high as concrete and empty space.
 So it is not easy to distinguish acoustic waves reflected off soil intrusion from pile toe.

 Necking in concrete piles can happen during casting of pile shaft in soft clay.
 This rapid change of cross section (as a results of necking) can be a source of integrity problem.
 Necking can affect the load bearing capacity of concrete piles.